AndrewDem13/Games/README.md

-# Some-Java-Tasks
+# Games

-My solutions of some interesting tasks I made during studying on my way to Java Junior Developer position.
+My realization of some simple games I have made during JavaRush courses.